 Hyperinflation is not the necessary endgame because inflation is always a conscious choice by the monetary bureaucrats.
 Ultimately, only two things will stop the boom-bust cycle: either hyperinflation (a destruction of the currency) by choice or a painful (albeit healthy) bust which serves to liquidate bad debts and offer an opportunity to start afresh.

-Number 4: Austrians believe in an “overinvestment” theory of the business cycle.
+Myth 4: Austrians believe in an “overinvestment” theory of the business cycle.

 This one is difficult to summarize succinctly, however it is mentioned here for the purposes of completeness: this was the primary misrepresentation in the academic community following the financial crisis.
 For further reading, although it is certainly not an easy read, Joe Salerno addressed this in “A Reformulation of Austrian Business Cycle Theory in Light of the Financial Crisis,” which was published in the Quarterly Journal of Austrian Economics.